natanaelwgm/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 My repository for the assignment of Getting and Cleaning Data course at Coursera

+## How was the initial dataset?
+The dataset was adopted from the UCI HAR Dataset.
+The initial version contained the datasets such as:
+* features
+* features_info
+* activity_labels
+* X_train
+* X_test
+* y_train
+* y_test
+* subject_test
+* subject_train
+* README

+As well as inertia files for both testing and training dataset (but we will not delve into them).

+Initially, the dataset was quite messy and really hard to read.
+However, after a period of digesting the data, we can infer that there are similarities across the datasets contained in the data.
+Such similarities include:
+* The same number of columns in the training dataset with the number of rows in the features dataset (n = 561).
+From this I infer that the training (and testing) datasets will be named with column names contained in features
+* Number of observations in the *subject_training* dataset matching the number of observation of the training (and testing) datasets (i.e., X_train, y_train, and subject_train).
+From this I infer that we will add (or mutate) new variable (or column) horizontally.

+All the steps for data manipulation was included in the run_analysis.R

 ## Assignment Description (from Coursera website)

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.